DenisenkoDS/bot/README.md

-Bot

-this bot transliterates russian words into latin!
+This bot transliterates сyrillic alphabet into latin!

-1. Open a terminal in your Python interpreter
+1. Open a terminal in your Python interpreter.

-2. Write commands: docker build .
-Docker will build your bot
+2. Write commands: «docker build .» Docker will build your bot:

 *docker images Docker checks created images